johngage/tlpf/content/post/tlpf-peace-brief/index.md

 This is a multi-faceted initiative which also saw the county governments of Elgeyo Marakwet and West Pokot involved in provision tractors to till the land.

-Kenya seed company   provided the seeds and other farm inputs as Tegla Loroupe Peace Foundation and Kerio Valley development Authority coordinated peace watch together with the National Police Service - Administration Police Peace Building Unit to ensure the project is not interfered with.
+Kenya seed company provided the seeds and other farm inputs as Tegla Loroupe Peace Foundation and Kerio Valley Development Authority coordinated peace watch together with the National Police Service - Administration Police Peace Building Unit to ensure the project is not interfered with.

 # EXPANSION